Luxury Hospitality Has Confused Experience With Ownership

 It is about ownership.

 This is the same strategic foundation behind modern luxury hotel marketing: durable growth comes from controlling the relationship, not renting attention one booking at a time.
+The structural doctrine that makes that control possible is Owned Demand Infrastructure.

 Luxury hotels that do not own their guest relationships are not failing — yet.
 But they are making a trade that becomes harder to reverse with every unowned booking.
 Each season of rented demand increases dependence.
 Each missed opportunity to establish ownership makes independence more expensive.